 Frequently Asked Questions

 The best financing method depends on your circumstances.
-Solar loans are optimal for homeowners with credit scores above 650 and sufficient tax liability to use the 30% federal credit.
-Loans generate 15-30% more lifetime savings than leases for qualified borrowers.
-Leases and PPAs work better for homeowners with credit below 650, limited tax liability, or strong preference for zero upfront cost and included maintenance.
-Cash purchases generate the highest returns but require available capital.
+For systems installed in 2026 and beyond, the 30% federal residential tax credit no longer applies following the One Big Beautiful Bill Act (signed July 4, 2025).
+Solar loans are optimal for homeowners with credit scores above 650 who want ownership benefits including post-payoff savings and eligibility for state-level incentives where available.
+Leases and PPAs work better for homeowners with credit below 650 or strong preference for zero upfront cost and included maintenance.
+Cash purchases generate the highest long-term returns but require available capital.
+Evaluate state and utility incentives at dsireusa.org since these vary significantly by market and continue to favor ownership in some states.

 How much is a monthly payment for solar panels?